RiaDalwani/Social-Networking-Using-Graph/README.md

-# RUBOR - Console-Based Social Network in C
+# FRIENDS - Console-Based Social Network in C

-RUBOR (Red of Users Based On Relationships) is a simple, command-line social network simulation program written in C. Users can connect with each other, manage friendships, explore mutual friends, and discover the shortest connection path between two people using Breadth-First Search (BFS).
+FRIENDS is a simple, command-line social network simulation program written in C. Users can connect with each other, manage friendships, explore mutual friends, and discover the shortest connection path between two people using Breadth-First Search (BFS).

 ## 🚀 Features